toverux/php-mime/README.md

 ## API — Queries

 ### Mime::lookup($path)
 Get the mime type associated with a file, if no mime type is found `application/octet-stream` is returned.
-Performs a case-insensitive lookup using the extension in `path` (the substring after the last '.').
+Performs a case-insensitive lookup using the extension in `$path` (the substring after the last '.').
 E.g.

 ```php
 use Alembic\Mime\Mime;